Shezz7/offsec/password-cracking/hash-cracking/hashcat.md

 Hybrid mode is similar to the combination attack.
 It uitilizes multiple modes to generate wordlists.
 This mode is useful when you have a good idea about the length and structure of the password.
 There are two different kinds of attack modes under this mode:

-- 6: Words from the wordlist are read and a string is appended to them based on the mask provided
+- -6: Words from the wordlist are read and a string is appended to them based on the mask provided
-- 7: Words from the wordlist are prepended with words that are generated through a given mask
+- -7: Words from the wordlist are prepended with words that are generated through a given mask

-Syntax
+**Syntax:**

 To append, the syntax is as follows: